mabdinur/starterprojectspring/README_FULL.md

 # Manual Instrumentation Starter Guide: Spring and SpringBoot

-This package will streamline the manual instrumentation process in OpenTelemetry for Spring and Springboot.
+This package will streamline the manual instrumentation process in OpenTelemetry for Spring and SpringBoot.
 This will enable you to add tracing to requests, and database calls with minimal changes to application code.
 The objective of this package is not fully automated instrumentation, it is providing you with better tools to instrument your own code.

 This contribution for OpenTelemetry will follow in the footsteps of the existing Spring integrations in [OpenCensus](https://github.com/census-instrumentation/opencensus-java/tree/master/contrib/spring/src/main/java/io/opencensus/contrib/spring).